QTC-UMD/rydiqule/README.md

 ## Contact

-The github repository is for code distribution only.
+This github repository is primarily for code distribution.
 While we monitor it,
-we will not directly respond to issues or pull requests posted to it.
+responses to issues or pull requests posted to it may be limited.
-If you would like a response from the developers, please e-mail david.h.meyer3.civ@army.mil or kevin.c.cox29.civ@army.mil
+If you would like a more detailed response from the developers, please e-mail david.h.meyer3.civ@army.mil or kevin.c.cox29.civ@army.mil

+### Contributing

+We actively encourage contributions and collaboration in the development of rydiqule.
+Unforunately, rydiqule's development is done privately, _for reasons_.
+If you would like to submit a PR for all but the most trivial of changes, please e-mail us directly so we can discuss the collaboration.